Cloris-la/challenge-regression/README copy.md

 Contributors

-Four persons were participated in the project work: Hanieh, Estifania, Fang, and Mengstu.
-After data preprocessing, indiviual person hase developed his own code to run these five models and finally combined the files into one py code file named main.py.
+Four persons have participated in the project work: Hanieh, Estifania, Fang, and Mengstu.
+After data preprocessing, every person developed his code to run these five models and finally combined the files into one py code file named main.py.

 Timeline

-This project was a five day challenge work.The first day was dedicated for data preprocess and remaining for the code development and mpodel validation, documentation and presentation.
+This project was a five-day challenge work.
+The first day was dedicated to data preprocessing and the remaining for the code development and validation, documentation, and presentation.

 Personal situation

-We worked this project work to deepen our understanding as a Ai data science trainees and have learned alot in using the various machine learning models.
+We have participated in this project to deepen our understanding in machine learning.
+As AI data science trainees, we have learned a lot in using the various machine learning models.